kristianmandrup/dragonslayer/README.md

 #### Virtual DOM Rendering

+Mercury renders to a sink such as the DOM via a Virtual DOM, popularized by Facebook's [React.js](https://github.com/facebook/react) framework.
+A good overview of React can be found [here](http://scotch.io/tutorials/javascript/learning-react-getting-started-and-concepts)

-Mercury renders to a sink such as the DOM via a Virtual DOM (popularized by [React.js]()).
-This means that we can control what gets re-rendered for any state change, and only re-render parts of the sink that would be affected by that particular change.
-A sink effect can be described as one of the operations:
+Using a reactive paradigm we can control what gets re-rendered for any state change, and only re-render parts of the sink (UI) that would be affected by that particular change.
+A sink effect can be described as one of the operations *Create* and *Patch*, by examining the difference between current and last state, using a *Diff*.

-- Create
-- Patch
-- Diff

 [mercury-jsxify](https://github.com/Raynos/mercury-jsxify) can be used as syntactic sugar to generate a virtual-dom from a pure txt based template.
 In the future we might also allow for an approach similar to [jsx-reader](https://github.com/jlongster/jsx-reader) so we can include [sweet.js](http://sweetjs.org/) macros into the mix :)

 See the [Mercury FAQ](https://github.com/Raynos/mercury/blob/master/docs/faq.md) for more details on how to leverage its awesome power!!

+As noted we need to decouple the Virtual DOM from any knowledge about that it is a virtual layer for.
+It should just dispatch create, patch and diff events to some Controller that is passed in.

 ## UI Render layer